conan-io/conan-io.github.io/_posts/2026-04-20-Introducing-conan-py-build.markdown

 `conan-py-build` is a build backend for Python packages that contain native C/C++ extensions.
-You declare it in `pyproject.toml`, provide a `conanfile.py` that describes the C/C++ build and its dependencies, and build wheels through standard Python packaging commands such as `pip wheel .`, `pip install .`, or `python -m build`.
+You declare it in `pyproject.toml`, provide a `conanfile.py` that describes the C/C++ build and its dependencies, and build wheels through standard Python packaging commands such as `pip wheel .`.

 When a build runs, `conan-py-build`:

-1. Resolves the native dependency graph through Conan, downloading precompiled binaries where available and building the rest from source
+1. Resolves the C/C++ dependency graph through Conan, downloading precompiled binaries where available and building the rest from source
-2. Prepares the CMake toolchain via the standard `CMakeToolchain` and `CMakeDeps` generators
+2. Prepares the build toolchain through the corresponding Conan generators (for example `CMakeToolchain` and `CMakeDeps` for CMake, or `MesonToolchain` and `PkgConfigDeps` for Meson)
-3. Builds the native extension with CMake
+3. Builds the extension using your project's build system
 4. Copies runtime shared libraries from Conan dependencies next to the extension module and patches RPATH on Linux and macOS where applicable
 5. Packages the result into a standard Python wheel